-These cultural outcomes and a set of associated measures are continually being improved through discussions with experts and peers.
+These cultural outcomes and the associated measures and evaluation resources including suggested questions, are continually being improved through discussions with experts and peers.
 This has included presentations to more than 1000 researchers, bureaucrats and practitioners from fields such as cultural development, local government, arts management, evaluation and regional development, in Australia, Asia and Europe between 2012 and 2017.
 Further refinement has been enabled by focus group discussions and informal Delphi-style consultations (Rowe & Wright, 2001) with arts managers and decision-makers at federal, state and local government levels across Australasia.
 Consistently positive responses were received, indicating the potential of the framework and related measures to address evaluation needs of these professionals.
 The measures were endorsed by the Australian National Local Government Cultural Forum in April 2016, and are being trialled in 2017 by Forum members, state government and other organisations to validate their use and efficacy.
 Details of consultations re the measures.

 The outcomes schema